boomcamp/django-restframework/README.md

 ]
 ```

-13. Create the initial migration. by default, the configuration uses `SQLite`.
+13. Create our first migration, by default django uses`SQLite` which we're going to use to migrate into database.

 ```
 (tutorial) dev-mentor@devmentor-PC-MK34LEZCBEAD:~/Downloads/tutorial$ python manage.py makemigrations